 - cars and boats

 - old furniture, including baby cots and garden chairs and benches

 - children’s toys, particularly old inherited toys, collectible lead soldiers or those bought from markets, garage sales or overseas

 - artist or hobby paints

 Lead from paint can enter the body by breathing in fumes and small particles or by swallowing paint flakes or dust.
-Lead-based paint becomes a problem when it deteriorates or is damaged or disturbed, when it can be a significant health hazard.
-See the Lead page for more information on the health effects of lead.
+Lead-based paint becomes a problem when it deteriorates or is damaged or

 It is important to remember there is no 'safe' level of lead exposure.
 All exposure to lead should be reduced or prevented to keep blood lead levels as low as possible.
 Children and pregnant women are at most risk from lead.